devnetic/server/README.md

 ## Configuration

-There are configuration option available when you are creating the server:
+There are configuration options available when you are creating the server:

 ```javascript
   const app = server.createServer({